Working with Site-to-Site VPN

 Details for the options on the screen are at Enabling Logging for a Resource.
 Logs are handled the same regardless of the resource type generating the log.

-The Log detail page is displayed, and the log will be in the process of being created (a "Creating log" message is displayed).
+The Log detail page is displayed, and the log is in the process of being created (a "Creating log" message is displayed).

 You must already have logging enabled to view the message log.
 To view the message log: